elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 By applying this rule to all typed functions, we will know which functions are strong and which ones are not.
 If a function is strong, the type system knows that calling it with a `dynamic()` type will always evaluate to its return type!
 Therefore we say the return type of `increment(dynamic())` is `number()`, which is sound and does not need further runtime checks!

-Going back to our `debug` function, when used with a guarded identity, it will be able emit warnings at compile-time, errors at runtime, without introducing any additional runtime check:
+Going back to our `debug` function, when used with a guarded identity, it will be able to emit warnings at compile-time, errors at runtime, without introducing any additional runtime check:

 ```elixir
 $ a -> a when a: number()